 Contact Us Now For Your Consultation

-The first step is to call or e-mail our patient care consultant, and request a preliminary Phone, Skype, or In-Office Consultation with Dr. Gupta regarding your vocal concerns.
+The first step is to call or e-mail our patient care consultant, and request a preliminary phone, virtual / video, or in-office consultation with OHNI regarding your vocal concerns.

 Send Photos and Video

 Please provide clear, recent close-up photos of your vocal cords.
 Ideally, this would be accompanied by a video of your stroboscopy.
 However, we do understand that ENTs do not generally perform this procedure and that you may therefore not have this.
 Any images you can provide of an exam you have had will help in the consultation.

 Our patient care coordinator will provide you with the specific forms you need to fill out before your visit.
 For more information, please contact our patient coordinator at (310) 657-0123.